ChairImpSec/Dataset-EMFI-Coil-Evaluation/README.md

 ```

 ### 3. Run the Analysis Script
-Execute the following command to generate CSV files and plots:
+Execute the following command to process cached data and generate CSV files:
 ```bash copy
 python read.py
 ```
-This script processes the raw measurement data and generates CSV files for all plots in the paper.
+By default, this uses cached preprocessed data (included in the repository) and generates only pinout-based detection heatmaps.
+For full analysis from raw data, see the command-line options below.

 ### Command-Line Options
 The script supports the following command-line arguments (use `python read.py --help` to see all options):